ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 In the first example, described in "Report from the IETF Workshop on Peer-to-Peer (P2P) Infrastructure, May 28, 2008" ({{RFC5594}}), when the BitTorrent filesharing application came into widespread use in 2005, sudden and unexpected growth in peer-to-peer traffic led to complaints from ISP customers about the performance of delay-sensitive traffic (VoIP and gaming).
 These performance issues resulted from at least two causes:

 * Many access networks for end users used underlying technologies that are inherently asymmetric, favoring downstream bandwidth (e.g., ADSL, cellular technologies, most IEEE 802.11 variants), assuming that most users will need more downstream bandwidth than upstream bandwidth.
-This is a good assumption for client-server applications such as streaming video or software downloads, but BitTorrent rewarded peers that uploaded as much as they downloaded, so BitTorrent users had much more symmetric usage profiles, which interacted badly with these asymetric access network technologies.
+This is a good assumption for client-server applications such as streaming media or software downloads, but BitTorrent rewarded peers that uploaded as much as they downloaded, so BitTorrent users had much more symmetric usage profiles, which interacted badly with these asymetric access network technologies.

 * BitTorrent also used distributed hash tables to organize peers into a ring topology, where each peer knew its "next peer" and "previous peer."
 There was no connection between the application-level ring topology and the lower-level network topology, so a peer's "next peer" might be anywhere on the reachable Internet.
 Traffic models that expected most communication to take place with a relatively small number of servers were unable to cope with peer-to-peer traffic that was much less predictable.